-In 2012, Microsoft launched its first Surface 2-in-1 laptop, as the creator of the Windows OS entered into the PC hardware industry for the first time.
+In 2012, Microsoft launched its first Surface 2-in-1 laptop, putting the creator of the Windows OS into the PC hardware industry for the first time.
 Many doubted Microsoft would have much of an impact, but the company slowly gained traction for its Surface products.
 By October 2018, sales of Microsoft’s Surface computers helped it to enter the top five makers of all PC hardware companies in the U.S. for the first time.

 While the company also sells its Microsoft Studio line up of all-in-one PCs, most of its Surface sales come from its tablet 2-in-1 products, convertible laptops, and its standard notebook products.
 Here are the best Microsoft laptops currently available — and honestly a list of all available models period.

 Editor’s note: We’ll be updating this list of the best Microsoft Surface laptops and tablets regularly as new devices launch.